- Category: EMC

 - influence EMC related legislation and standards for the benefit of amateur radio

-Over recent years, the focus of the EMC WG has been on Powerline Communications (PLC).
+Over recent years, the focus of the EMC Committee has been on Powerline Communications (PLC).
 PLC is a technology which can provide broadband Internet connectivity using the mains power wiring supplied to houses.
 Whilst attractive in that it uses existing infrastructure, PLC has a number of drawbacks as far as users of the radio spectrum are concerned.
 PLC systems radiate broadband emissions across the HF spectrum 24/7, which can cause severe interference to conventional radio services.

 Since EN 50561-1 is in place, European Standerdization requests permanant frequency exclusion of all amateur and aeronautical spectrum on shortwave.
 Broadcast is protacted partially by a dynamic frequency exclusion, if the broadcast station produces a field strength of 40 dB(µV/m) at the recivers location.
 If you want to listen to a weaker radio station, you will be disturbed.